For HTA Agencies and Policy Makers

 This webpage aims to support HTA agencies and Policy makers to understand the role of patient and public involvement in HTA processes and develop processes to facilitate their involvement.

-Report of HTAi 2016 panel session on Patient Involvement in the Development, Regulation and Assessment of Treatments for Rare Diseases (PDF)
+HTAi 2016 Panel Session Report on Patient Involvement in the Development, Regulation and Assessment of Treatments for Rare Disease

 The French translations has been kindly produced and made available by Haute Autorité de Santé (HAS), the French national HTA body.

-Add your agency to the document by completing and submitting this template.
+HTA Agency Template to collate patient and citizen experience – Add your agency to the document by completing and submitting this template.
 The PCIG is collating information on how HTA agencies involve patients and the public in their work.
 The Working Group recognises that agencies take a variety of different approaches to engagement, but believes we can all learn from each other’s work.
 This is a template to enable agencies to contribute.
-Available as a Word doc.